 Years ago, an anonymous widow confided in Dr. Stacy Tessler Lindau.
-The widow hold her that if anything happened during her hospital stay, she shouldn’t call her children.
+The widow told her that if anything happened during her hospital stay, she shouldn’t call her children.
 Instead, she preferred Lindau call someone else very close to her: her longtime lover.
 This was all said in private because her family didn’t know this man even existed.

 As Lindau later told NPR, the woman felt embarrassed about starting a new relationship after the death of her husband, so she kept it a secret.
 Romance, passion, and even heartbreak occur well into our golden years, but many still shy away from conversations about intimacy among seniors.
 Why though?